tungstenfabric/docs/tungsten-fabric-installation-and-upgrade-guide/install-openshift-using-anible-311.rst

    in its search line, and the nameserver as host IP address.

 -  NTP is installed by OpenShift and must be synchronized by the user.
-   This does not affect any Contrail functionality but is displayed in the contrail-status output.
+   This does not affect any TF functionality but is displayed in the contrail-status output.

 -  If the ansible_service_broker component of OpenShift is not up and